manjunathBase2/astro-prep/02-DataStructures/Arrays/Arrays.md

 ## Practical Considerations

 - **Memory Efficiency:**
 	  Arrays use contiguous memory, which is efficient for caching but may lead to issues with resizing in fixed-size arrays.

+- When using an index to iterate through array elements, be careful not to go out of bounds.

 - **Use Cases:**
 	  -  Storing ordered collections.
 	  -  Scenarios where fast access by index is required.
 	  -  Implementing foundational structures like heaps and queues.

 - **Trade-offs:**
 	  While arrays offer fast lookups, insertion and deletion operations might require shifting elements, which can be costly in terms of performance.

 ---